Generic Name: itraconazole (i-tra-KOE-na-zole)

 - Sporanox capsules may cause dizziness.
 Do not drive, operate machinery, or do anything else that could be dangerous until you know how you react to Sporanox capsules.
 Using Sporanox capsules alone, with certain other medicines, or with alcohol may lessen your ability to drive or perform other potentially dangerous tasks.

 - Sporanox capsules has been known to cause rare cases of serious liver damage, including death, mainly in patients with serious medical conditions.
 Liver damage caused by Sporanox capsules has not been attributed to total daily dose, length of therapy, or sex or age of the patient.
-This type of liver damage may or may not be reversible when Sporanox capsules is stopped.
+This type of liver damage may or may not be reversible when Sporanox capsules are stopped.
 If you notice any of the following, contact your doctor immediately: swollen or tender abdomen, yellowing of the skin or eyes.

 - It is important to use Sporanox capsules for the full course of treatment.
 Failure to do so may decrease the effectiveness of Sporanox capsules and may increase the risk that the fungus will no longer be sensitive to Sporanox capsules and will not be able to be treated by this or certain other antibiotics in the future.